-The Government Solutions segment offers photo enforcement solutions and services to its customers.
-The Government Solutions segment provides complete, end-to-end speed, red-light, school bus stop arm and bus lane enforcement solutions within the United States and Canada.
+The Government Solutions segment offers photo enforcement solutions and services to its customers which include complete, end-to-end speed, redlight, school bus stop arm and bus lane enforcement solutions.
 These programs are designed to reduce traffic violations and resulting collisions, injuries and fatalities.
 The Company implements and administers traffic safety programs for municipalities, counties, school districts and law enforcement agencies of all sizes.
-The international operations for this segment primarily involve the sale of traffic enforcement products and related maintenance services.
+The international operations for this segment primarily involve the sale of traffic enforcement products and recurring maintenance services related to the equipment and software.